 Subsequently, I wrote two essays, each a reflection of specific aspects of these ideas.
 The first one entitled Threadlore (Surface Design Journal, Fall, 1994) considered mythological and cosmological allusions to textile processes such as spinning and weaving in relation to fundamental structures of matter and the thing(s) of which all is made.
 The next: Textile: An Event in Time (Fiberarts, Sept / Oct, 1995), examined the works of several textile artists whose work underscores process as a discrete creative element.

-During this period, I made a short 16mm film that developed into an installation entitled Occasional Labor, described briefly in the essay of the same title.
+During this period, I made a short 16mm film that developed into an installation entitled Occasional Labor (link to video here), described briefly in the essay of the same title.
 That installation along with the initial writings led to these expanded incarnations, presented here under the same canopy: Occasional Labor.

 I'm in pursuit of the connections between my experience of textile and subjects that penetrate the fugitive qualities of being.
 Some of the subjects that have come up along the way include, but are not limited to: traditional mythologies, multi-cultural philosophies, metaphysics, modern science, particularly recent development in physics, and time-based and mutable art forms including collage, installation, video and performance.
 In addition to the writing, each exploration includes citations and images from a wide selection of sources.